What is public relations?

 I’m a big fan of using questionnaires and standardised interviews for PR measurements:

-Validity—Attitudes are psychological, so I strive to clarify what I want to measure, nothing more, nothing less.
+Validity.
+Attitudes are psychological, so I strive to clarify what I want to measure, nothing more, nothing less.
 And I never add any unnecessary complexity.

-Reliability—People experience the world differently.
+Reliability.
+People experience the world differently.
 But even if attitude measurements aren’t exact, their usefulness for PR more than makes up for it.

-Read also: How To Measure Public Relations
+Learn more: How To Measure Public Relations

-The PESO Model in Public Relations
+The PESO Model in PR

 The PESO Model

-The PESO model divides the media landscape into four different media channel types: 3Please note that there’s no industry-wide consensus on whether a social media account (like a brand’s Facebook page or Twitter account) should be considered a shared or owned channel. … Continue reading
+The PESO model divides the media landscape into four different media channel types: 3Please note that there’s no industry-wide consensus on whether a social media account (like a brand’s Facebook page or Twitter account) should be considered a shared or owned channel.
+Personally, I … Continue reading

 Don Bartholomew, vice president of digital research at Fleishman Hillard, presented a version of the PESO model in 2010.
 According to PR blogger and PR measurement expert Heather Yaxley, this is likely to be the earliest mention of the model: